Select your country

 Q: How did you get into competitive shooting?

-Q: Did you ever consider shooting competitively in .22 or any other events?
+Q: Did you ever consider shooting competitively in .22 rifle or any other events?

 Q: Do you ever have a bad day of shooting?